 I've published research on policy issues including toll roads, urban transit, auto emission, credit reporting, and the Food and Drug Administration.
 I've also written on spontaneous order, coordinaton, the discovery of opportunity, the demand and supply of assurance, why government officials believe in the goodness of bad policy, why people favor government intervention more than they should, and the relationship between liberty, dignity, and responsibility.

 Lately my research dwells on Adam Smith.
+Here is an interview on Adam Smith (11 min).
 Russ Roberts and I produced a multipart audio book club on The Theory of Moral Sentiments.
-Also, here is an introductory lecture on Smith's ethical vision (and here is the ppt file).
+Also, here is an introductory lecture on Smith's ethical vision.
 And here is a podcast on my book Knowledge and Coordination: A Liberal Interpretation.
 Here is 30 min Youtube on the book.
 Here is a positive review of the book.

 I lead the Adam Smith Program at GMU Econ, including field exam in Smithian Political Economy (SPE) (some sample field questions) and teach the first course in the Smithian course sequence.
 Also, I lead an Invisible Hand Seminar for graduate students and with Garett Jones an Adam Smith reading group.

 My sensibilities are pragmatic libertarian/classical liberal.
 My "Mere Libertarianism" offers a definition of libertarianism as movement and political persuasion.

 I've lately done work on liberalism, including Lost Language, Lost Liberalism, The Origin of 'Liberalism,' Liberalism Unrelinquished, and A Plea Regarding 'Liberal.'
 Here is a video on the semantic history of liberalism (20 min).

 I have published several studies on the ideology of faculty in the social sciences (several studies coauthored with the Swedish sociologist Charlotta Stern and one with Christopher Cardiff).